ayshamariezouain/ayshamariezouain/README.md

-👋 Hello, hello I’m <b>@ayshamariezouain</b> a Miami #305 native but in my heart ❤️ Dominican. ¡Una capitalera!
+👋 Hello, hello!
+I’m <b>@ayshamariezouain</b> a Miami #305 native but in my heart ❤️ Dominican. ¡Una capitalera!
 <br><br>
 ✨ I love to do <b>modern design and acessible email development</b>, <b>work in marketing automation</b>, in particular <b>Salesforce Marketing Cloud</b> and how technologies interact with <b>APIs</b>.
 <br><br>